cbudjan/my-dotfiles/README.md

 my-dotfiles
 ===========

-my current dotfile repo.
+My current dotfile setup.

-It is meant to be used in conjunction with homesick/homeshick and should be cloned into .homesick/repos/
+It is meant to be used in conjunction with **homesick/homeshick** (https://github.com/technicalpickles/homesick) and should be cloned into .homesick/repos/

 Simply

     homesick link my-dotfiles

 to symlink the dotfiles to the home folder.

-aliases.zsh is sourced into .zshrc and is used together with oh-my-zsh.
+*aliases.zsh* is sourced into *.zshrc* and is used together with **oh-my-zsh**.

-Clone latest version of oh-my-zsh directly from https://github.com/robbyrussell/oh-my-zsh
+Clone latest version of **oh-my-zsh directly** from https://github.com/robbyrussell/oh-my-zsh

-TODO:
+## TODO: ##

 Set up tmux and push to dotfile repo.